In this article, we are going to show you, How to use the Exclusion Tab while extracting the Noun Phrases using SSIS Term Extraction Transformation.

 Configure Exclusion Tab in SSIS Term Extraction Transformation

-STEP 1: Open BIDS and Drag and drop the data flow task from the toolbox to control flow and rename it as Exclusion Tab in SSIS Term Extraction Transformation.
+STEP 1: Open BIDS and Drag and drop the data flow task from the toolbox to control flow.
+Next, rename it as Exclusion Tab in SSIS Term Extraction Transformation.

-STEP 2: Drag and drop OLE DB Source, Term Extraction Transformation and OLE DB Destination from toolbox to data flow region
+STEP 2: Drag and drop OLE DB Source, Term Extraction Transformation, and OLE DB Destination from the toolbox to the data flow region

-STEP 3: Double click on OLE DB source in the data flow region will open the connection manager settings and provides space to write our SQL statement.
+Double click on the OLE DB source in the data flow region will open the connection manager settings.
+It provides space to write our SQL statement.

-Here we selected the [SSIS Tutorials] Database as our source database and SQL Command we used in the above screenshot is:
+Here we selected the below Database as our source database, and SQL Command we used is:

-Drag the OLE DB source output arrow on to the Term Extraction Transformation to perform transformation on the source Data.
+Drag the OLE DB source output arrow onto the Term Extraction Transformation to perform a transformation on the source Data.

-STEP 5: Double click on the Term Extraction Transformation will open the Term Extraction Editor to configure it.
-Within the Term Extraction tab, You simply need to choose the column you want to use for the Term Extraction from the available input columns.
+STEP 5: Double click on the Term Extraction Transformation to configure it.
+Within the Term Extraction tab, pick the column you want to use for the Term Extraction from the available input columns.
 We left the output column names to default Term and Score.

-Exclusion Tab: In this example we want to exclude the country names (We shown in the earlier) from the Noun Phrases.
-For this reason, Let us configure OLE DB Connection Manager in SSIS and exclusion terms.
+Exclusion Tab: Here, we want to exclude the country names (We showed earlier) from the Noun Phrases.
+For this reason, Let us configure OLE DB Connection Manager and exclusion terms.

-From the above screenshot you can observe that, We selected the [Exclusion List in Term Extraction] table from the [SSIS Tutorials] Database.
-We selected CountryName from this table because, it holds the exclusion terms such as country names.
+We selected the [Exclusion List in Term Extraction] table from the above screenshot from the Database.
+We picked CountryName from this table because it contains exclusion terms, such as country names.

-STEP 6: Advanced tab of the Term Extraction Transformation Editor Dialog box is very important to select Term Type, Source Type and Frequency Threshold.
-In this example we are extracting Noun Phrases only so, we selected Noun Phrases as term type and selecting Frequency Threshold as 1.
-Please refer Extract Nouns Using Term Extraction Transformation in SSIS article to understand, How to Extract Nouns from the Source Data.
+STEP 6: In this example, we are extracting Noun Phrases only.
+So, we selected Noun Phrases as the term type and the Frequency Threshold as 1.
+Please refer to the Extract Nouns Using Term Extraction Transformation article to understand, How to Extract Nouns from the Source Data.
 Also, refer to Extracting Noun Phrases Only and Extract Nouns and Noun Phrases articles.

-From the below screenshot you can see, there is a warning symbol on the Term Extraction Transformation and it is telling that error output is not connected.
+From the below screenshot, you can see there is a warning symbol on the Term Extraction Transformation.
 You can remove the warning symbol by configuring the error output of Term Extraction Transformation.
-So double-click on the Configure Error Output button will open new window to configure the error output.
+So double-click on the Configure Error Output button will open a new window to set the error output.

 The default configuration of a Term Extraction Transformation is to redirect error rows.
 You can get rid of this warning by connecting the error output or by changing the default behavior to Ignore Failure or Fail Component.
 Let’s change to Ignore Failure